• Work With Us

 • as well as from other United partner offers and promotions.

-• And of course, you’ll be earning United miles when you fly on a cash ticket.
+And of course, you’ll earn United miles when you fly on a cash ticket.

 United is a member of the Star Alliance, the largest of the 3 major airline alliances.
 Their partners include airlines like:

-Airline alliances are important because, in this case, you can use United miles to book awards on Star Alliance partners, as well as other non-alliance partners like Aer Lingus.
+Airline alliances are important because you can use United miles to book awards on Star Alliance partners, as well as other non-alliance partners like Aer Lingus.

 Sometimes, even when a partner airline has the same award redemption for fewer miles, it could actually make sense to pay a few more miles with United just to avoid hundreds of dollars in fees.